friendlyantz/todo/README.md

 # Books to Read
+- [ ] DDD

-An Elegant Puzzle: Systems of Engineering Management
+- [ ] An Elegant Puzzle: Systems of Engineering Management